ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Lagrange-basis.md

 First,

-Using the matrix $W$ table form 「able 1-1」 from 「Plonkish Arithmetization」 as an example, it follows the principle of vertical encoding, meaning each column can be represented by a polynomial to describe the calculation rules for the contents under that column.
+Using the matrix $W$ table form "able 1-1" from "Plonkish Arithmetization" as an example, it follows the principle of vertical encoding, meaning each column can be represented by a polynomial to describe the calculation rules for the contents under that column.

 Currently, there are only three columns, so even checking row by row doesn't take much time.
 However, if the number of rows increases to 100, checking each row becomes labor-intensive, requiring significant computational power from the Verifier.